 Poombarai Village (Kuzhanthai Velappar Temple)

-The scenic village of Poombarai is 15 kilometres from Kodaikanal bus stand.
-At the heart of Poombarai village is Kudhanthai Velappar Temple which comes under the administration of Palani Temple.
-The temple houses the shrine of Lord Murugan in standing posture and has a history of over three thousand years.
+Poombarai Village lies 15 kilometres from the Kodaikanal bus stand.
+At its center stands the Kuzhanthai Velappar Temple, administered by the Palani Temple authorities.
+The temple enshrines Lord Murugan in a standing posture and holds a history of over 3,000 years.

 Green Valley View

-The museum also known as Fauna Flora Museum was established in 1895.
-It is at a distance of around 5 kilometres from the Lake.
-Tourists can witness over 300 species of exotic orchids and a phenomenal taxidermy collection of more than 500 species of animals, birds and insects.
-It’s a place best suited for people inclined towards science and facts.
+The Shenbaganur Museum, also called the Fauna Flora Museum, began operations in 1895.
+Located about 5 kilometres from the lake, the museum displays over 300 species of exotic orchids and a taxidermy collection featuring more than 500 species of animals, birds, and insects.

 Kodaikanal Solar Observatory Museum